Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageFileContent.md

 ```

 ### -ShareDirectoryClient
-CloudFileDirectory object indicated the cloud directory where the file would be uploaded.
+ShareDirectoryClient object indicated the directory where the file would be uploaded.

 ```yaml
 Type: Azure.Storage.Files.Shares.ShareDirectoryClient